codership/documentation/galeracluster/source/faq.rst

    Basically, if you're already using the latest database software and only InnoDB tables, implementing Galera will be very easy.
 Otherwise, implementing Galera will require some thought and effort.
 However, the result will mean a much better cluster:  all servers will be the same for easier maintenance and better performance; they'll be running the latest software, which will provide advantages; and the data will be better protected and will have high availability.

+.. _`faq-upgrading-galera`:
 .. rubric:: How are Upgrades Made to a Cluster?

-.. _`faq-upgrading-galera`:
+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs; Category: Upgrading

 .. rst-class:: list-abstract